HindyDS/ForwardStepwiseFeatureSelection/README.md

 - scoring (str): see https://scikit-learn.org/stable/modules/model_evaluation.html

 Optional arguments:
+- mode (string): None or 'ts'.
+If 'ts' (Time Series) than it will change to walk forward cross validation.
 - max_trial (int): number of trials that you wanted FSFS to stop searching
 - tolerance (int): how many times FSFS can fail to find better subset of features
 - least_gain (int): threshold of scoring metrics gain in fraction